GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/stdlib/detail/ast.rst

 .. |function-ast-macro_error| replace:: Reports error to the currently compiling program to whatever current pass is.
     Usually called from inside the macro function.

-.. |function-ast-describe| replace:: Describes object and produces corresponding daScript code as string.
+.. |function-ast-describe| replace:: Describes object and produces corresponding Daslang code as string.

 .. |function-ast-describe_cpp| replace:: Describes `TypeDecl` and produces corresponding C++ code as a string.